Freeman string symphonizer

 Because all tones are present all the time, it had no restrictions on how many notes could be played at once, unlike most synthesizers at the time, which were often monophonic.
 (Aside from the duophonic ARP Odyssey for instance.)

-The Ensemble effect invokes the TOS rank to add the additional thickness to the other two 'ranks' of oscillators.
-But the two that have one discrete oscillator per note have an 'animation amount' slider associated with them.
-6 low-frequency oscillators are grouped to notes such that it maximizes the effect for typical chords.
-In other words, makes it always sound like there are as many different vibrato rates as possible to again simulate an actual symphony.
-A built-in spring reverb helps simulate a hall environment.
-And again one could choose 'cello' (8'), and 'violin' (4') tones.
+The Ensemble effect invoked the TOS rank to add the additional thickness to the other two 'ranks' of oscillators.
+The two that had one discrete oscillator per note had an 'animation amount' slider associated with them.
+6 low-frequency oscillators were grouped to notes such that it maximizes the effect for typical chords.
+This made it sound like there were many different vibrato rates, in order to simulate an actual symphony.
+A built-in spring reverb helped simulate an acoustic environment.

-There was a 'touch' (delayed) vibrato setting, and a 'glide' switch on the foot volume pedal (found also on many Lowery home organs), which dropped the pitch one-half step.
+There was a 'touch' (delayed) vibrato setting, and a 'glide' switch on the foot volume pedal (found also on many Lowrey home organs), which dropped the pitch one-half step.
 This made it unique compared to other string machines that had only one oscillator and relied on delay line chips to produce the ensemble effect (chips that have to reduce the audio bandwidth to mask the digital clocking).

 It was a heavy machine - about 70 lbs - and was rather durable except for the removable keyboard cover which looked like it hinged up, but rather pulled straight out.

 It was used by The Who, Jan Hammer, Chick Corea, Elton John, Ramsey Lewis, Peter Sinfield, Peter Bardens of Camel and John Philip Shenale on "Reindeer King" from Native Invader by Tori Amos.

 Recently, it has been emulated in software by GForce, with their Virtual String Machine software.